top of page

 A pattern in photography is characterized by the repetition of a certain element within the frame.

-What is a Texture in Photography?
+What is a texture in photography?

 Jeans fabric texture